Glossary

 Learn more

-Image recognition technology has a wide array of applications across diverse sectors:
+Image recognition powers a wide range of applications across various industries:

 Read all